CraicOverflow89/Krash/readme.md

 ### Issues

- - Lexer and parser classes exist in `out` dir but not in `build` when using gradle to create a `jar`
+ - Spaces in string literals are not working